Overview

 - The user’s browser is redirected to a specified Smartcar-hosted

-REDIRECT_URI- the Smartcar JavaScript SDK redirect page. - The Smartcar JavaScript SDK redirect page will receive an authorization
+REDIRECT_URI- the Smartcar JavaScript SDK redirect page. - The Smartcar JavaScript SDK redirect page will receive a

-codeas a query parameter.
-The redirect page will then send the code to the Single-Page Application’sonCompletecallback using thepostMessageweb API.
-This step is handled entirely by the JavaScript SDK. - The Single-Page Application sends the received authorization
+user_idandstateas query parameters.
+The redirect page will then send these to the Single-Page Application’sonCompletecallback using thepostMessageweb API.
+This step is handled entirely by the JavaScript SDK. - The Single-Page Application sends the received

 Prerequisites